Loan Calculator

 M = P[r(1+r)^n] / [(1+r)^n - 1]

-Where P is the loan amount, r is monthly interest rate, and n is number of monthly payments.
+Where P is the loan amount, r is the monthly interest rate (annual rate divided by 12), and n is the total number of monthly payments.
+This formula produces a fixed payment that fully pays off the loan by the end of the term.

 Loan calculator FAQs